brannondorsey/wifi-cracking/README.md

 ```

 Run `iwconfig`.
 You should now see a new monitor mode interface listed (likely `mon0` or `wlan0mon`).
+Run 'airmon_ng check wlan0' to check if any other processes are running and use 'kill' command along with PID of the process to ensure nothing comes in your way.

 ### Find Your Target